sdiehl/wiwinwlh/tutorial.md

 <<diagram.png title>>
 ```

-``haddock`` options can also be specified with pragmas in the source, either on
+``haddock`` options can also be specified with pragmas in the source, either at
-module or project level.
+the module or project level.

 ```haskell
 {-# OPTIONS_HADDOCK show-extensions, ignore-exports #-}